 Jamie Bryan is a partner in K&L Gates’ Fort Worth and Houston offices where she is a member of the oil, gas & resources practice group.
 Ms. Bryan concentrates her practice on the oil and gas industry in both the upstream and midstream sector and complex multi-district litigation.
 For the past 18 years, she has focused on a broad range of energy issues including royalty disputes, lease termination issues, surface use issues, municipal ordinances, environmental claims, right to take challenges, and eminent domain.
 Jamie has tried cases before both juries and the bench on a wide variety of complex oil and gas issues.
 Jamie maintains a specialized practice in the area of eminent domain, having represented numerous midstream energy clients and other condemning authorities in a variety of matters involving real property acquisitions, easement negotiations, condemnation proceedings, challenges to their right to take, and subsequent trials.
 She also counsels clients on policy issues, best practices and litigation avoidance.
 She is a frequent author and presenter on issues impacting the oil and gas industry, including eminent domain.
 Ms. Bryan is also active in the Fort Worth Community and focuses on mentoring women in the energy industry.

-Tamara joined PAS in 2010 and is Vice President of Corporate Strategy and General Counsel.
-Tamara is a multi-disciplined entrepreneur with more than 20 years of results-oriented business and legal counsel experience focused in commercial transactions, complex contract negotiations, policy development, governance, corporate strategy and business planning.
+Tamara Anderson is Vice President of Corporate Strategy and General Counsel at PAS Global, an industrial cybersecurity, safety and compliance software company.
+Tamara is a multi-disciplined entrepreneur with more than 20 years of results-oriented business and legal counsel experience focused in commercial transactions, complex contract negotiations, channel development, international expansion, policy development, governance, corporate strategy and business planning.
 Tamara served as speaker and author for the UH Law Foundation continuing legal education program for more than ten years, and holds both a B.B.A. in Management and a J.D. from the University of Houston.